bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 said anything about respecting a user's privacy.
 If an internet service is free, like Google, then **you** are the product.
 In Google's case they generate income by targeting ads specifically to you.
-They want to know who you are and what you do, and to figure this out Google gobbles up lots of user data.
+They want to know who you are and what you like, and to figure this out Google gobbles up lots of user data.

 To better target their ads Google will record the following details.

 - Your search queries

-- The search results you click on
+- The search results you click on (including YouTube videos)

 - The IP address you use